-Please complete and return to the Headteacher, Chair of Governors or Clerk to Governing Body depending on whose responsibility this falls (see section 2 on pages 1 and 2) who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the Headteacher, Chair of Governors or Clerk to Governing Body depending on whose responsibility this falls (see page 3) who will acknowledge receipt and explain what action will be taken.

 Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

 Postcode:

 Day time telephone number:

 Evening telephone number:

 Please give details of your complaint, including whether you have spoken to

 anybody at the school about it.